suvirmohan03/Crime-Rates-in-LA-2024/README.md

 # Crime-Rates-in-LA-2024
-Project me and Zayan Jami created.
-Making three plots and finding relationships in LA crime data.
+This  project was a collaboration with Zayan Jami where we analyzed a data set for crime rates in LA and turned it into data that people can use to stay safe in LA.
 Dataset: https://catalog.data.gov/dataset/crime-data-from-2020-to-present